 According to Gabriella Rodriguez, 22, a pharmacy student and intern studying at the University of New Mexico College of Pharmacy, Adderall misuse is prevalent on the UNM campus.

-“Referring to Adderall misuse now as a technician, there is support for misuse as we can see from the Adderall shortages,” Rodriguez said.
+“Referring to Adderall misuse now as a technician, there is [evidence] of misuse as we can see from the Adderall shortages,” Rodriguez said.
 “Here in Albuquerque, patients who actually take this medication to function on a daily basis are going without, and people who cannot get it are turning to alternative ways to obtain that drug.”

 As a pharmacy student, Rodriguez has learned about substance misuse and the important role pharmacists play in addressing it.